exakat/php-dictionary/dictionary/ellipsis.ini.rst

 It is used to implements the array spread feature, and the variadic arguments.
 The actual feature depends on the context.

-Ellipsis is the classic punctuation description of the operator, and will apply to both features.
+Ellipsis is the classic punctuation description of the operator, and it applies to both features.

 .. code-block:: php